- Apply early!

 - Check your Self-service account, your mail or your MCC email for any requests for additional information to complete your financial aid file.
 If additional information is needed, login to your Self-service account (see above) and click on the link titled “Complete Required Documents.”
 Complete anything that is marked “Incomplete.”

-- Your file is 100% complete when your financial aid award letter is posted on your Self-service account under the link “Award Letter.”
+- Your file is 100% complete when your financial aid offer letter is posted on your Self-service account under the link “Award Letter.”

 7 Easy Steps to Complete the FAFSA